nus-cs2103-AY2425S1/ip/docs/README.md

 # Bwead User Guide

-// Product screenshot goes here
+![/docs/Ui.png]

-// Bwead is a chatbox which helps you keep track of your Todos, Deadlines, and Events!
+Bwead is a chatbox which helps you keep track of your Todos, Deadlines, and Events!

 ## Adding Todos